knuesel/callisto/src/reading.typ

 /// Extract the 'source' field from cells as raw blocks.
 /// Return type depends on the 'result' parameter.
-/// - result (str): Determine the return type of the array↓ (See also the final-output function)
+/// - result (str): Use "value" to return just the raw items, or "dict" to
+///   return for each matching cell a dict with fields 'cell' and 'value'.
-/// -> array of raw | (value: raw, cell: dict)
+/// -> array of any | array of dict
 #let sources(
   ..args,
   nb: none,